I once vacationed in Hawaii for two weeks and paid almost nothing for the first-class flights and lodging.

 Pavel L Photo and Video / Shutterstock.com

 Consider booking your flight and hotel or rental car together.
-Such package deals save an average of $540, Expedia found.
+Such package deals save you a bundle.

 5. Price shop for hotels

 David M G / Shutterstock.com

 Also, avoid unpleasant surprises by looking at this article: “12 Tips for Avoiding Ridiculous Hotel Fees.”